 Vinalhaven Land Trust works to preserve the beauty and wild character of natural places on Vinalhaven and the many smaller islands in the township.
-Working together with landowners, the Trust conserves areas of significance by using permanent land protection agreements and by fee ownership.
+Working together with landowners, the VLT conserves areas of significance by using permanent land protection agreements and by fee ownership.

 Landowners interested in protecting wildlife habitat and scenic open space receive conservation guidance from Vinalhaven Land Trust.
 By donating a conservation easement, property owners may restrict future building and damaging land uses while keeping land in the family.
 The easement, which applies to all current and future owners, is held and monitored by Vinalhaven Land Trust or another conservation organization.
-Read the story of an exciting easement on Coombs Neck.

 Should you have an interest in learning more about protecting your land, please contact Linnell Mather, Executive Director